Understanding C# Variables and Data Types

 const int MaxValue = 100;

-They must be assigned a default value at the time of declaration which cannot be changed during program's main method execution, providing immutable values for program logic.
+Constants must be assigned a value at the time of declaration, which cannot be changed during the program's execution, providing immutable values for program logic.

 Dynamic Auto Type Conversion